 What makes Aspergillus mold dangerous?

 This type of mold is generally harmless in humans.
 However, if you suffer from any type of respiratory issue, you may be prone to aspergillosis, a respiratory infection that claims the lives of thousands of people every year.
 According to the CDC, health problems related to Aspergillus and aspergillosis can include, depending on exposure:

 - Allergic reactions

 - Organ infections or failure

 - Chest pain, and more.

-If you have any type of mold in your home, it’s best to call the experts, such as the professionals at ServiceMaster of Columbia 573-443-8383.
+If you have any type of mold in your home, it’s best to contact the experts, such as the professionals at ServiceMaster of Columbia 573-443-8383.
 We will work with you to create a comprehensive mold remediation plan that is unique to your situation, so that your home and your health can get back to normal as quickly as possible.
-With our proven guidance and expertise, you may be able to prevent the risks associated with Aspergillus mold in your home, before they turn dangerous.
+With our proven guidance and expertise, you may be able to prevent the risks associated with mold in your home, before they turn dangerous.